halelidan/test_repo/walkthrough.md

 </walkthrough-enable-apis>

-## Additional API's:
+### Additional API's:

-1. If you do not see an API you need to enable in the list above, go to the **APIs & Services > Enabled APIs & services** page in the Cloud
+If you do not see an API you need to enable in the list above, you can manually add it by:

+1. Go to the **APIs & Services > Enabled APIs & services** page in the Cloud Console.
-    Console.
 You can use the button below to find the section.

     <walkthrough-menu-navigation sectionId="API_SECTION;metropolis_enabled_apis_and_services"></walkthrough-menu-navigation>

+2. Click <walkthrough-spotlight-pointer cssSelector="button[type='submit']">**ENABLE APIS AND SERVICES**</walkthrough-spotlight-pointer> to continue.